About Us

 Investing in Access to Opportunity

 In the U.S., over 70 million people have a criminal conviction, which often disrupts their traditional college and career pathways due to factors like incarceration, structural inequity, and systemic racial and gender bias.
-For nearly 25 years, the CCF has been dedicated to supporting justice-involved women as they pursue college degrees and develop leadership skills that enhance their self-efficacy and promote civic engagement.
+For over 25 years, the CCF has been dedicated to supporting justice-involved women as they pursue college degrees and develop leadership skills that enhance their self-efficacy and promote civic engagement.

 As a result of CCF's efforts, higher education is now recognized as one of the most cost-effective ways for individuals reentering society to improve their quality of life.